Michelin Cup: 1923–24

-1924-5
+1924–25

 Won by Pelletier d'Oisy flying a Blériot-SPAD S.61, completing the course in 15h 8m.

-1925-6
+1925–26

 At the request of the military aviation authorities, the 1925-6 competition was limited to competitors flying the principal French bombing aircraft, the Breguet 19.

 The best time was achieved by Capt.
 Coslin, with Lieut Gérard as observer, with a time of 18h 0m 24s, a speed of 163.6 kph.

 However, since this time did not better the previous best, the cup did not change hands.

-1926-7
+1926–27

-There were two competitions in 1926-7, one restricted to the Breguet 19.
-The course for both competitions was Paris (Le Bourget)—Nancy—Metz—Strasbourg—Dijon—Bourges—Clermont-Ferrand—Lyons—Istres—Pau—Casaux—Châteauroux—Tours—Romorantin—Chartres—Paris, a distance of 2727.5 km.
+There were two competitions in 1926–27, one restricted to the Breguet 19.
+The course for both competitions was Paris (Le Bourget)—Nancy—Metz—Strasbourg—Dijon—Bourges—Clermont-Ferrand—Lyon—Istres—Pau—Casaux—Châteauroux—Tours—Romorantin—Chartres—Paris, a distance of 2727.5 km.

 The main competition was won by Capitain Challes flying a Blériot-SPAD S.61 in 12h 14m 37s.

 The military competition was won by Capt Delaître and Sgt Cailloge, who covered the course in 14h 51m 55s, a speed of 187.95 kph.

-1927-8
+1927–28

 Again, the competition was restricted to the Breguet 19, with the added condition that an altitude of 4000 m be reached at least once.